rayes0/blog/content/blog/hyouka.md

 However, Houtarou isn't just a teen that would jovially comply with anything he is told to do.
 It turns out Houtarou adheres to a stringent doctrine: "If I don't have to do it, I won't.
 If I have to do it, make it quick".
 And he isn't exactly happy about his life getting derailed through a letter from India.

-But being the good little brother he is, he eventually complies (with a little bit of fear to motivate him[^fn:1] and thus meets the venerable Chitanda Eru, a member seeking to join for "personal reasons".
+But being the good little brother he is, he eventually complies (with a little bit of fear to motivate him[^fn:1]) and thus meets the venerable Chitanda Eru, a member seeking to join for "personal reasons".
 Fukabe and Mayaka, two of Houtarou's friends, also eventually join the club.
-Together, as the four of them go about their club activities (which almost entirely consists of Chitanda pulling them into solving mysteries), Houtarou's previous conservational lifestyle is repeatedly challenged.
-As the story progresses through each new arc, each time he solves a mystery, each time he does something contradicting his motto, and his evolving relationship with Chitanda, Houtarou starts considering and even longing for what he coins a "rose-coloured life".
-However, like many aspects of our world, things aren't so black and white.
-There are positives and negatives to this, leaving Houtarou in [a mess of decision fatigue](https://en.wikipedia.org/wiki/Double_bind) for most of the series, but he can't deny that he is changing.
-For the better or the worse.
+Together, as the four of them go about their club activities, Houtarou's previous conservational lifestyle is repeatedly challenged.
+As the story progresses through each new arc, each time he solves a mystery, each time he contradicts his motto, and his evolving relationship with Chitanda, Houtarou's life starts to epitomize the nostalgic, family fact that everything goes well.

 # Initially: If I don't have to, I won't {#initially-if-i-don-t-have-to-i-won-t}